As Long as You're Mine: Other versions

 Eden Espinosa recorded a version with David Burnham for his self-titled album in 2007.

 Lee Mead performed an all-male version with fellow "Any Dream Will Do" alumni Daniel Boys at Boys' cabaret event in August 2014, having also recorded a version with Rachel Tucker for his 10th anniversary album in February 2014.

 Willemijn Verkaik and Kevin Tarte recorded a version of the track for Tarte's 2014 album "Reflection".

 For the musical's fifteenth anniversary special for NBC, A Very Wicked Halloween, Ledisi and Adam Lambert performed the song.

 For Playbills Pride in Times Square event in June 2024, recent Broadway Elphabas Talia Suskauer and Lissa deGuzman sang the song together.

 During Ben Platt's residency reopening the Palace Theatre on Broadway, he performed the song with former Broadway Elphaba Shoshana Bean as a special guest.

+A barbershop quartet, Quorum, performed a cover of this song in the 2019 International Quartet Convention.

 Critical reaction

 Entertainment Weeklys Maureen Lee Lenker considers the song a fan favorite.
 Stan Friedman of NewYorkTheatreGuide.com thought the song contained "strains" of Pippin, while Times Richard Zoglin felt that all the songs were "Unmemorable".